AMWA-TV/is-12/docs/Protocol messaging.md

 Commands MUST be responded to by devices using the `CommandResponse` messageType and the matching `handle` for each message.

-All command results inherit from the base `NcMethodResult` as specified in [MS-05-02](https://specs.amwa.tv/ms-05-02).
+All command results inherit from the base [NcMethodResult](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncmethodresult).
 This means all results MUST have a `status` property.

-When a method call encounters an error the return MUST be `NcMethodResultError` or a derived datatype.
+When a method call encounters an error the return MUST be [NcMethodResultError](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncmethodresulterror) or a derived datatype.

 ## Notification message type